Jspuck/Professor-PiBot/README.md

 Before you begin, ensure you have met the following requirements:
 * You have installed Python 3.7+
-* You have installed Node.js and npm
+* You have installed Node.js and npm.
 * You have a Windows machine

 ## Installing Professor PiBot